Integrating Subsystem Embedding Subalgebras and Coupled Cluster Green's Function: A Theoretical Foundation for Quantum Embedding in Excitation Manifold: Numerical results and discussion

+where the impurity Green's function matrix $\mathbf{G}(\omega)$ at the SES-CCSD level is computed employing Eq. (\ref{GKL2}) with

-Fig. \ref{3site_full} shows the computed the spectral function from exact diagonalization and SES-CCSDGF approach with different $U/V$ ratios ranging from weakly to strongly correlated scenarios.
-For the three-site model, since the highest excitations are double, The SES-CCSDGF workflow need to include external subsystems featuring double excitations from the refrence state in order to reproduces the exact spectra.
+and the effective Hamiltonians constructed using Eq. (\ref{eff}) over different choices of external subsystems.
+For comparison, we also computed $A(\omega)$ and impurity Green's function from the full spectrum obtained from the exact diagonalization of the SIAM Hamiltonian (\ref{Hsiam}).
+Fig. \ref{3site_full} shows the computed the impurity spectral function from exact diagonalization and SES-CCSDGF approach with different $U/V$ ratios ranging from weakly to strongly correlated scenarios.
+For the three-site model, the SES-CCSDGF workflow need to include all four external subsystems as listed in Fig. \ref{3siteAIM}b in order to reproduces the exact spectra.

+Regarding the computational cost, the SES-CC framework has a computational cost that is almost the same as a full CC calculation.
+However, it yields not only the same ground state energy but also an effective Hamiltonian, the dimension of which depends solely on the size of the active space (i.e., the number of excitations involved).
+The subsequent Green's function calculation is based on this dimension-reduced effective Hamiltonian, significantly reducing the computational cost compared to the full CCGF.
+For a general system, if the active space includes a constant number of orbitals, the computational cost of the Green's function calculation in SES-CCGF remains constant.
+However, the computational cost of generating the effective Hamiltonian may vary.